data-apis/array-api/spec/API_specification/statistical_functions.md

 -   **out**: _&lt;array&gt;_

-    -   if the variance was computed over the entire array, a zero-dimensional array containing the variance; otherwise, a non-zero dimensional array containing the variances.
+    -   if the variance was computed over the entire array, a zero-dimensional array containing the variance; otherwise, a non-zero-dimensional array containing the variances.